jesuslencina/GIFOS-2/README.md

 - Night-Friendly browsing: Too much light?
 Choose "Modo Nocturno" from the navigation bar (Burger menu if you're on the phone), and browse in a less eye-painful way.
 You can go light again anytime.
 The site will remember your choice!

-## TODO:

-- Download GIFOS feature
+- Download your favorite GIFOS to your device, so you can share them anywhere!

-- Create GIFOS feature
+- Create your own GIFOS from your webcam, and show them to the world with the upload feature!

 ## Technologies used for this project: